Toshio Suzuki (racing driver): After Formula One

 Suzuki competed mainly in national championships, including the Japanese Formula 3000 Championship (later Formula Nippon), Japanese Touring Car Championship (JTCC) and All-Japan Grand Touring Car Championship (JGTC).
 He also participated into the 24 Hours of Le Mans.
 In 1996, he made a single start in the NASCAR Busch Series, driving for Joe Bessey at Nazareth Speedway; an accident during the race left him with a concussion.

-In 2006, he became director of the R&D SPORT in Super GT to continue the team that Direxiv abandoned.
+In 2006, Suzuki became the director of the R&D SPORT in Super GT to continue the team that Direxiv abandoned.

 GT-R

 Most recently, he worked for Nissan as a test driver to help in the development of the R35 Nissan GT-R.